ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/profiling-ml-on-arm/app-profiling-streamline.md

 ## Application Profiling
 Application profiling can be split into 2 main types - *Instrumentation* and *Sampling*.
 Streamline, for example, is a sampling profiler, that takes regular samples of various counters and registers in the system to provide a detailed view of the system's performance.
 Sampling will only provide a statistical view, but it is less intrusive and has less processing overhead than instrumentation.

-The profiler can look at memory, CPU activity and cycles, cache misses, and may parts of the GPU as well as other performance metrics.
+The profiler can look at memory, CPU activity and cycles, cache misses, and many parts of the GPU as well as other performance metrics.
 It can also provide a timeline view of these counters to show the application's performance over time.
 This will show bottlenecks, and help you understand where to focus your optimization efforts.

 ![Streamline image alt-text#center](Streamline.png "Figure 1.
 Streamline timeline view")

 ## Streamline
-Streamline (and Performance Studio) will be installed on a host machine, and will connect to your target Arm device to capture the data.
+[Streamline](https://developer.arm.com/Tools%20and%20Software/Arm%20Performance%20Studio#Downloads) (and Performance Studio) will be installed on a host machine, and will connect to your target Arm device to capture the data.
 In our example, this will be an Android phone.
-The data is captured over a USB connection, and the data is then analyzed on the host machine.
+The data is captured over a USB connection, and then analyzed on the host machine.

-There are many <a href="https://developer.arm.com/Tools%20and%20Software/Arm%20Performance%20Studio">tutorials and training videos</a> on Streamline, which you can refer to for more depth.
-Our example will be Android-based, but you can use <a href="https://developer.arm.com/documentation/101816/0903/Getting-started-with-Streamline/Profile-your-Linux-application">these instructions for Linux</a> setup and capture.
+There are many [tutorials and training videos](https://developer.arm.com/Tools%20and%20Software/Arm%20Performance%20Studio) on Streamline, which you can refer to for more depth.
+Our example will be Android-based, but you can use [these instructions for Linux](https://developer.arm.com/documentation/101816/0903/Getting-started-with-Streamline/Profile-your-Linux-application) setup and capture.

-For now, as per these <a href="https://developer.arm.com/documentation/102477/0900/Setup-tasks?lang=en">setup instructions</a>, make sure you have `adb` (Android Debug Bridge) installed.
+For now, as per these [setup instructions](https://developer.arm.com/documentation/102477/0900/Setup-tasks?lang=en), make sure you have `adb` (Android Debug Bridge) installed.
 We will be looking at Android Studio profiling shortly, and if you have installed Android Studio, it will have installed adb.
-Otherwise, you can get it as part of the Android SDK platform tools <a href="https://developer.android.com/studio/releases/platform-tools.html">here</a>.
+Otherwise, you can get it as part of the Android SDK platform tools [here](https://developer.android.com/studio/releases/platform-tools.html).

 Make sure adb is in your path.
 You can check this by running `adb` in a terminal.
-If it is not in your path, you can add it by adding the platform-tools directory to your path.
-The instructions for this will depend on your host machine's operating system.
+If it is not in your path, you can add it by adding the `platform-tools` directory to your path.
+The instructions for this (and location of the directory) will depend on your host machine's operating system.

-Next, install <a href="https://developer.arm.com/Tools%20and%20Software/Arm%20Performance%20Studio#Downloads">Arm Performance Studio</a>, which includes Streamline.
+Next, install [Arm Performance Studio](https://developer.arm.com/Tools%20and%20Software/Arm%20Performance%20Studio#Downloads), which includes Streamline.

-Connect your device to your computer through USB.
-Ensure that your device is set to Developer mode.
+Connect your Android phone to your computer through USB.
+Ensure that your device is set to [Developer mode](https://developer.android.com/studio/debug/dev-options).

 On your device, go to `Settings > Developer Options` and enable USB Debugging.
 If your device asks you to authorize connection to your computer, confirm this.
 Test the connection by running `adb devices` in a terminal.
 You should see your device ID listed.